Carla Denyer: Early career

 Denyer joined the Green Party in 2011.
-Her political campaigning included participating in direct action campaigning against SUVs in Clifton.
 From 2012 she developed an interest in ethical investment and specifically fossil-fuel divestment through participation in the Quakers and the UK Fossil Free campaign.
 She participated in bringing about British Quakers' divestment from fossil fuels.

 Following her work on the Quakers' divestment, Denyer became a leading figure in the campaign for the University of Bristol to divest from fossil fuels, first tabling a motion in her capacity as a city councillor sitting on one of the university's governance bodies in November 2015.
 Despite initial defeats, the campaign succeeded in March 2017.
-Denyer also participated in achieving the 2015 divestment of Bristol's Avon Pension Fund from fossil fuels.
+Denyer has also been active since at least 2015 in the ongoing campaign calling on Avon Pension Fund to divest from fossil fuels.